shaifulcse/GreenBundle-Data-Code/README.md

 3) Matplotlib 2.0
 sudo apt-get install python-matplotlib

-4) Seaborn: it was used for calculating confidence interval with bootstrapping One way to install seaborn:
+4) Seaborn: it was used for calculating confidence interval with bootstrapping.

+One way to install seaborn:

 sudo apt install python-pip